BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- BYU's games this season have gone over 54.5 points five of 12 times.

-- UAB has combined with its opponents to score more than 54.5 points in four of 11 games this season.
+- BYU has combined with its opponents to put up more than 54.5 points in five of 12 games this season.

-- Saturday's total is 8.4 points lower than the two team's combined 62.9 points per game average.

-- The 47.1 combined points per game that these two squads have allowed this season are 7.4 fewer than the 54.5 total in this contest.
+- The two teams combine to score 62.9 points per game, 8.4 more than the total in this contest.

+- These two squads combine to surrender 47.1 points per game, 7.4 fewer than this contest's over/under.

-- The Cougars and their opponents have scored an average of 57.2 points per game in 2021, 2.7 more than Saturday's total.
+- Cougars games this season feature an average total of 57.2 points, a number 2.7 points higher than Saturday's over/under.

-- The 54.5 over/under in this game is 4.4 points higher than the 50.1 average total in Blazers games this season.
+- In 2021, games involving the Blazers have averaged a total of 50.1 points, 4.4 fewer than this game's set over/under.

 BYU Stats and Trends

-- BYU has played 12 games, with five wins against the spread.
+- BYU has five wins against the spread in 12 games this season.

-- The Cougars have covered the spread twice this season when favored by 6.5 points or more (in six chances).
+- The Cougars have been favored by 7 points or more six times this season and have covered the spread in two of them.

-- BYU's games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).
+- BYU's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).

-- BYU is 5-5 against the spread and 9-1 overall in games when it scores more than 22.8 points.
+- When BYU records more than 22.8 points, it is 5-5 against the spread and 9-1 overall.

 - In games that BYU totals over 324.3 yards, the team is 5-7 against the spread and 10-2 overall.